Hero

 The Hero Brawl Cards

-3. Each player flips a card from their deck to play each turn as a Roshambo match (rock beats scissors, scissors beat paper, paper beats rock.
-Highest number cards break initial ties and stalemates.
-All additional ties & stalemates are taken by the player who wins the next round).
+Each player flips a card from their deck to play each turn as a Roshambo match (rock beats scissors, scissors beat paper, paper beats rock.
+Highest number cards break initial ties.
+All additional ties are taken by the player who wins the next round).

-6. When a player is out of cards in their deck and win pile they are eliminated.
+When a player is out of cards in their deck and win pile, they are eliminated.

-No worries - email me directly any time.
-I'm always happy to chat about the game and answer any rare edge case rules or settle game debates that may come up (or to just hear about crazy strategy or situations that you encountered while playing).
+No worries — email me directly any time.
+I'm always happy to chat about the game, settle edge case rules, or hear about crazy strategy and situations that came up during play.

-And no matter what, please don't forget the most important rule, which is to -- HAVE FUN!
+And no matter what, please don't forget the most important rule — HAVE FUN!